History of the Award

 Please note that a student section cannot win the award for two consecutive years.

-The following criteria will be utilized to select the winning student section:
+The following guidelines will be utilized to select the winning student section:

 - Types and quality of section meetings devoted to furthering the industrial hygiene education, research, and professionalism